Nyepi 2027 in Bali falls on March 9, 2027.

 Nyepi in Nusa Penida

-Because the silence day of Nyepi took its origins in Nusa Penida, the inhabitants follow strictly the tradition and the electricity will be switch off from 6 am on March 11th 2023 till 6 am on March 12th 2023.
-There should also be no boat from or to Nusa Penida on the 10th afternoon.
+Because the Nyepi silence day originated in Nusa Penida, the inhabitants follow the tradition strictly.
+During Nyepi Day, which falls on Thursday, March 9, 2027, PLN electricity will be limited to powering refrigerators, water heaters, medical equipment, and lighting for sick residents, those with babies aged 6 months and under, and Yadnya ceremonies (for essential lighting only).
+There should also be no boat from or to Nusa Penida on the 8th afternoon.
 To know more, you can read about the history of Nyepi.

-For the tourists it means, everywhere in Nusa Penida islands : everything will be closed (shops, transport, restaurants, etc.).
+For the tourists, it means that everywhere in the Nusa Penida islands, everything will be closed (shops, transport, restaurants, etc.).
 There will be no electricity and no internet.
 No fires are allowed.
 You are not allowed to go out on the streets.
-So the best is to take some time to enjoy the stars during night (no light pollution) and the serenity, and to meditate.
+So the best is to take some time to enjoy the stars during the night (no light pollution) and the serenity, and to meditate.
 But also to be prepared by stocking up on water and food the day before Nyepi.
 Or to choose the proper hotel and resort, preferably with a pool, that will provide you with food and drinks.

-The maritime version of the Nyepi silence day is called Nyepi Laut which is practiced only on the 3 islands of Nusa Penida.
-That day there is no maritime activity on Nusa Penida, Nusa Lembogan and Nusa Ceningan.
+The maritime version of the Nyepi silence day is called Nyepi Laut or Nyepi Segara, which is practiced only on the 3 islands of Nusa Penida.
+That day, there is no maritime activity on Nusa Penida, Nusa Lembongan, and Nusa Ceningan.
 No boat to join or leave the islands, no boat between the islands, no scuba diving, no snorkeling.
-And no activity involving the sea like swimming or walking on the beach.
+And no activity involving the sea, like swimming or walking on the beach.

-Nyepi Laut takes place on the fourth full moon of the Balinese calendar.
+Nyepi Segara (Nyepi Laut) takes place on the fourth full moon of the Balinese calendar.

 Independence day of Indonesia

-On August 17, Indonesians celebrate independence by holding flag ceremonies at school and at the office.
+On August 17, Indonesians celebrate independence by holding flag-raising ceremonies at schools and offices.
 Try to attend to some of the afternoon games organized in many villages and cities !
 But wherever you are in Bali, you will see the Indonesian flag everywhere!

 Independence day :